Providing access through funding.

 “Our work and partnership with DFF made it possible for queer-led and trans-led initiatives to exist and have our voices heard within the feminist movement in the SWANA region.”

-“With the support of the DFF, Roots Lab Africa has made significant progress in strengthening queer and gender-diverse communities across Morocco through capacity-building, visibility, and community-led empowerment.”
+“With the support of the DFF, Roots Lab Africa has made significant progress in strengthening queer and gender-diverse communities across Morocco through capacity-building, visibility, and community-led empowerment.
+The grant enabled us to implement a series of impactful activities that advance bodily autonomy, gender justice, and intersectional advocacy.”

 “DFF’s accompaniment has been far more than a funding relationship.
 It has been a genuine partnership in feminist movement-building.”

-“In 2025, the team focused on integrating climate justice, women’s empowerment, and community participation through the reforestation project in Afrin.”
+“In 2025, the team focused on integrating climate justice, women’s empowerment, and community participation through the reforestation project in Afrin.
+Activities included trainings and the planting of 3,192 diverse seedlings with follow-up irrigation and maintenance to ensure sustainable growth.”

 “Before this training, I thought climate change was something far from us.
 Now I understand how it affects our land and our work, and I feel that I can do something about it, even if it starts with a small step.”